Customizing Large Language Models for Business Context: Framework and Experiments: Introduction

 Addressing this gap, our study introduces a novel framework designed to tailor technical design to business contexts in the LLM era.
 We are among the first to demonstrate how to customize LLMs for general business contexts in Information Systems.
 Leveraging LLMs' superior capabilities, it enables customization for various business contexts, such as customer support, medical consultation, legal assistance, sales and marketing, educational programs, and more.
 Our goal is to provide a versatile framework applicable across any business context, marking a significant step forward in aligning technical advancements with practical business needs.

 Our proposed framework consists of two steps.
-Firstly, we decompose the goal of fitting a business context into three fundamental objectives: $(i)$ alignment with conversational patterns, $(ii)$ in-depth domain knowledge, $(iii)$ soft skills and core principles of a professional role.
+Firstly, we decompose the business value of customizing LLM for a business context into three fundamental objectives: $(i)$ alignment with conversational patterns, $(ii)$ in-depth domain knowledge, $(iii)$ soft skills and core principles of a professional role.
 These objectives represent the three major gaps between LLMs and a specific business context and are the main areas we need to customize.
 Secondly, we design methodologies to model these objectives simultaneously by combining domain-specific theory with Supervised Fine Tuning (SFT) in large language models.

 The decomposed three fundamental objectives as follows:

 $(i)$ \textit{Alignment with conversational patterns}: Existing LLMs, such as GPT-4, deviate from the conversational patterns typical of a professional role in a specific business context.
 Each business domain possesses its unique conversation pattern with specific communication structures and norms, reflecting its deep business needs and domain-specific techniques.
 Taking medical consultation as an example (See Figure~\ref{fig:record_example} for an example of consultation record), human doctors typically conduct multiple conversational turns to first gather adequate patient information and deeply understand the health conditions, then offer diagnoses and treatment recommendations, with each conversation having a distinct intention.
 In contrast, existing LLMs primarily act as single-turn agents with limited multi-turn questioning capabilities concerning domain-specific requirements (e.g., a user's health specifics in the context of medical consultation).
 For example, Figure~\ref{fig:record_example_gpt} shows a GPT-4 response to a patient inquiry, which largely deviates from the human doctors' pattern and often includes many irrelevant details.
 Failing to align with the conversational patterns of professional roles can compromise reliability and specificity, potentially undermining consumer trust and experience.